On this page you’ll find advice to:

 Sport England – list of useful apps and links to online workouts, including workouts for older adults, with kids and disabled children.

-Heat your home to at least 18°C (65°F) as breathing cold air can be bad for your health as it increases the risk of chest infections.
+Heat your home to at least 18°C (65°F) if you can.
+Breathing cold air can increase the risk of chest infections and being cold for an extended period can lead to hypothermia.

 Age UK Lambeth MYCommunity Service